rocketcode-dev/content/content/published/v5c-to-api-gateway/v5c-to-api-gateway.md

 ### Other methods

-There are meny other methods to handle routing between two different gateways.
+There are many other methods to handle routing between two different gateways.
 The list above is not exhaustive.
 Some more examples:
 * The load balancer sends all API traffic to the API gateway, and anything that isn't ported, have a shadow API on the API Gateway that invokes into the v5c gateway
 * Load balancer sends all traffic to a web service on the gateway that routes traffic to the correct gateway based on path